 The Counsel is an advisory member of the Government Paperwork Elimination Act Committee.
 This committee was formed to ensure that the Agency meets the October 2003 deadline of providing a means for electronic transactions with the public as a substitute for paper.
-The committee recommended that the Agency focus its efforts on forms used by the public to initiate actions with a Regional Office.

 General Accounting Office